sourabh1807/Projects/Readme.txt

-for accessing weather forecast data:
+for accessing tomorrow's weather forecast data:

 call using zip code of a city